shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 2A.md

 - If any CRITICAL, cap at 59
 - MAJOR: −12 each (cap −36)
 - MINOR: −2 each (cap −8)
-- recall < 0.90: −15  (NOTE: Changed from 0.95 to account for article-level matching)
+- recall < 0.90: −15  (NOTE: For long documents >30k chars, use 0.85 threshold instead)
 - precision < 0.85: −10  (NOTE: Changed from 0.90 to account for deduplication)
-- Article-level dedup failure (duplicates present): −15 Additional priorities:
+- Article-level dedup failure (duplicates present, excluding treaty decimal exception): −15 Additional priorities:
 - Any provisionNumberKey error: −10 (one time)
 - parentActDate clearly wrong (not just null): −8